 - Secretarial training program (for long-term AFDC recipients)

-- Publication "The State of Black Powerlessness in Milwaukee.
+- Published "The State of Black Powerlessness in Milwaukee".

-- Programs expanded and included: an apprentice program, minority business development program, teen parenting prevention initiatives, on the job placement and training, and a research department was established.
+- Programs expanded and included: an apprentice program, minority business development program, teen parenting prevention initiatives, on-the- job placement and training as well as established a research department.

-The first Black and White Ball was held in 1986, replacing the traditional annual dinner, the Milwaukee Urban League's main fundraising event.
-MUL identified four specific objectives that have been the basis of each successive Ball:
+The 1st Black and White Ball was held in 1986, replacing the traditional annual dinner.
+As the Milwaukee Urban League's main fundraising event. four specific objectives were identified that would be the basis of each successive Ball: